-If you like the podcast, please review it on iTunes.
-Even if you’re not an iTunes subscriber yourself, that’s where most people still find their podcasts, so that’s where your review will make the most difference.
+If you like the podcast, please review it on Apple Podcasts.
+Even if you’re not an Apple Podcasts subscriber yourself, that’s where most people still find their podcasts, so that’s where your review will make the most difference.

-Only the most recent 10 episodes of the podcast are available free on iTunes.
+Only the most recent 10 episodes of the podcast are available free on Apple Podcasts.
 You can download collected back episodes (with transcripts!) from the online store.

 Originally developed as part of the forthcoming NLP Practitioner home study pack, it’s designed to help you review and integrate everything you’ve learned on any course or training that you’re undertaking.